Sadio Doumbia

 Sadio Doumbia (born 12 September 1990) is a French professional tennis player who specializes in doubles.
-He has a career high ATP doubles ranking of No. 23 achieved on 15 September 2025.
-Doumbia has won five ATP titles with compatriot Fabien Reboul and 18 ATP Challenger doubles titles, 17 of them with Reboul.
-He also has a career-high singles ranking of No. 250 achieved on 7 November 2016.
+He has a career high ATP doubles ranking of No. 21 achieved on 4 May 2026 and a career-high ATP singles ranking of No. 250 achieved on 7 November 2016.
+Doumbia has won five ATP Tour doubles titles with compatriot Fabien Reboul and 18 on the ATP Challenger Tour, 17 of them with Reboul.

 Career

 2016-2022: Maiden Challenger singles title, ATP doubles debut

 Doumbia won his maiden ATP Challenger singles titles at the 2016 KPIT MSLTA Challenger in Pune, India.

 Doumbia and Fabien Reboul received a wildcard invitation into the main draw of their home tournament at the 2022 Rolex Paris Masters, making their debut at the Masters 1000 level.

 2023: Maiden ATP title, top 50

 The pair Doumbia and Reboul reached their first ATP final at the 2023 Córdoba Open.

 Doumbia reached the top 50 after a semifinal showing at the 2023 Rio Open with Reboul on 27 February 2023.

 In September, Doumbia and Reboul won their first title on the ATP Tour, the 2023 Chengdu Open.

 The following month, in October the pair reached the semifinals of the 2023 Rolex Shanghai Masters upsetting second seeds Wesley Koolhof and Neal Skupski.